schilkp/schilkp.github.io/content/blog/2026-01-24-protobuffer_repeat_append.md

 ```

 > [!TIP]
 > The `prost` library provides builtin functions for the varlen-encoding of the
-> message length, which was implemented manually above for illustrative purposes.
+> message length, which is implemented manually above for illustration.
 >
 > See
 > [`Message::encode_length_delimited()`](https://docs.rs/prost/latest/prost/trait.Message.html#method.encode_length_delimited),
 > and
 > [`encode_length_delimiter()`](https://docs.rs/prost/latest/prost/fn.encode_length_delimiter.html).
 > For decoding, have a look at
 > [`Message::decode_length_delimited()`](https://docs.rs/prost/latest/prost/trait.Message.html#method.decode_length_delimited),
 > and
 > [`decode_length_delimiter()`](https://docs.rs/prost/latest/prost/fn.decode_length_delimiter.html).

 ### Progressive Deserialisation
-Similarly, for decoding, we skip the `0x0A` byte, decode the varlen-encoded length
+For decoding, we similarly skip the `0x0A` byte, decode the varlen-encoded length
 field, and then pass that number of bytes to the protobuffer-generated `TracePacket`
 decoder.
-In rust this would look roughly as follows:

 > [!CAUTION]
 > Parsing the length of the embedded message to determine which range of bytes makes
 > up one `TracePacket` is absolutely necessary.
 > Protobuffer's wire format is not self-delimiting, so if you try to decode a nested
 > message without trimming away the bytes of successive messages, decoding will
-> very likely produce garbage data.
+> produce garbage data.
 >
 > You also cannot simply search for all `0x0A` bytes and assume that they
 > delimit individual `TracePacket` messages: Encoded nested messages can
 > contain arbitrary bytes, including `0x0A`.

+In Rust this would look roughly as follows:

 ```rust
 /// Attempt to "consume" the first byte from the buffer and advance the pointer.